 In this article, we’ll lay out the five most important things you should consider when buying a real estate investment with friends.

 1. Get to Know your Friends Personally and Financially

 It seems obvious, but investing together is different from brunching together, so you’ll want to make sure you trust the people you’re investing with.
 It’s important to set up ground rules (we’ll talk about this later) so that you’re both protected.

 From a financial perspective, when you invest in a property with a friend, the mortgage will be in both names, which means both of your credit reports will be pulled.
-If one of you has bad credit, that means you may not qualify for a low interest rate or qualify at all for the loan you were hoping to receive.
-This also means if someone misses a payment, your credit score could be affected.
-Make sure you know your friend’s financial situation before going into business with them.
+If one of you has bad credit, you may not qualify for a low interest rate, or qualify for the loan at all.
+This also means if a group member misses a payment, your credit score could be affected.
+Make sure you understand your friend’s financial situation before going into business with them.

-Outlining an agreement or forming a limited liability company (LLC) are great ways to identify responsibilities, roles, and risks for your investment.
-When forming an LLC, you’ll have to draft an operating agreement (tips to do that here), so that it’s clear how your allocations, ownership, and roles are outlined.
-This also will provide you with a certain layer of legal protection as a business that a personal engagement would not.
+Outlining an operating agreement and forming a limited liability company (LLC) are great ways to identify responsibilities, roles, and risks for your investment.
+When forming an LLC, you’ll have to draft an operating agreement (tips on how to do that here), so that it’s clear how your allocations, ownership, and roles are outlined.
+This will also provide you with a certain layer of legal protection as a business that a personal engagement would not.